neumino/blog/_posts/2017-07-07-eventually-trying-es6.md

 paradigm pleasant to use (though I would probably not use it to build a company).

-Anyway, as things changed, I looked a bit at all the new features, and here's a quick post about what I found interesting or sneaky (I'll skip generators, typed arrays and a few other features that I happened to have already used in the past).
+Anyway, as things changed, I looked a bit at all the new features, and here's a quick post about what I found interesting/sneaky.
+I'll skip generators, typed arrays and a few other features that I happened to have already used in the past.

 * Constants are "easier" to create (not sure if anyone was going through the pain of doing so with ES5).